Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Hypergraph Line Expansion ( )

 \subsection{Traditional Hypergraph Expansions}

-Two main ways of approximating hypergraphs by graphs are the clique expansion \cite{sun2008hypergraph} and the star expansion \cite{zien1999multilevel}.
-The \emph{clique expansion} algorithm (left side of Fig.~\ref{fig:expansion}) constructs a graph $G_c=(V, E_c)$ from the original hypergraph by replacing each hyperedge with a clique in the resulting graph (i.e., $E_c = \{(u, v) \mid u, v \in e, e\in E\}$), while the \emph{star expansion} algorithm (right side of Fig.~\ref{fig:expansion}) constructs a new graph $G_s=(V_s, E_s)$ by augmenting the vertex set with hyperedges $V_s = V \cup E$, where vertices and hyperedges are connected by their incident relations (i.e., $E_s= \{(v, e)\mid v \in e, v \in V, e\in E\}$).
+Two main ways of approximating hypergraphs by simple graphs are the clique expansion \cite{sun2008hypergraph} and the star expansion \cite{zien1999multilevel}.
+The \emph{clique expansion} algorithm (shown in left side of Fig.~\ref{fig:expansion}) constructs a graph $\calG_c=(\calV, \calE_c)$ from the original hypergraph by replacing each hyperedge with a clique in the resulting graph (i.e., $\calE_c = \{(u, v) \mid u, v \in e, e\in \calE\}$), while the \emph{star expansion} algorithm (shown in right side of Fig.~\ref{fig:expansion}) constructs a new graph $\calG_s=(\calV_s, \calE_s)$ by viewing both vertices and hyperedges as nodes in the resulting graph $\calV_s = \calV \cup \calE$, where vertices and hyperedges are connected by their incident relations (i.e., $\calE_s= \{(v, e)\mid v \in e, v \in \calV, e\in \calE\}$).
 Note that, the star expansion induces a heterogeneous graph structure.

 Unfortunately, these two approximations cannot retain or well represent the higher-order structure of hypergraphs.
-Let us consider the co-authorship network, as $G_H$ in Fig.~\ref{fig:expansion}, where we view authors as nodes (e.g., $v_1$, $v_2$) and papers as hyperedges (e.g., $e_1$).
+Let us consider the co-authorship network, as $\calG_H$ in Figure~\ref{fig:expansion}, where we view authors as nodes (e.g., $v_1$, $v_2$) and papers as hyperedges (e.g., $e_1$).
 Then we immediately know that author $v_1$ and $v_2$ have jointly written one paper $e_1$, and together with author $v_3$, they have another co-authored paper $e_2$.
 This hierarchical and multi-way connection is an example of \emph{higher-order} relation.
 Assume we follow the clique expansion, then we obviously miss the information of author activity rate and whether the same persons jointly writing two or more articles.
 Though researchers have remedially used weighted edges \cite{li2017inhomogeneous,ChitraR19}, the hyper-dependency still collapses or fuses into linearity.
 Star expansion expresses the whole incidence information, but the remaining heterogeneous structure (i) has no explicit vertex-vertex link and (ii) is too complicated for those well-studied graph algorithms, which are mostly designed for simple graphs.
-One can summarize \cite{HeinSJR13} that these two expansion are not good enough for many applications.
+One can summarize \cite{HeinSJR13} that these two expansions are not good enough for many real-world applications.